anurag698/fort-knox-exchange/FEATURES.md

 ---

-## 5. Decentralized Swap
+## 5. Hybrid Order Routing & Execution

+Fort Knox employs a sophisticated hybrid execution model to ensure the best possible trading experience.

+- **Internal Matching Engine**: For flagship assets like **NOMOX-USDT**, all trades are executed on Fort Knox's own high-speed, internal matching engine.
+This provides full control over liquidity and the trading environment.
+- **External Data for Internal Markets**: While execution is internal, these markets use external data feeds (e.g., from MEXC) for charting, order book visualization, and live ticker prices.
+This ensures the user experience feels connected to the broader market.
+- **Smart Order Routing (SOR)**: For all other markets (e.g., BTC-USDT, ETH-USDT), the trade router intelligently decides the best execution venue.
+It first checks the internal order book for a better price and, if not available, routes the trade to a DEX aggregator like **1inch** to tap into deep, external liquidity.
-For users who prefer non-custodial trading, the platform integrates a decentralized exchange aggregator.

-- **1inch-Powered Swap Widget**: The `/swap` page features a widget that connects directly to the user's MetaMask (or other Web3) wallet.
-- **Best Rate Execution**: It uses the 1inch API to find the most efficient trading routes across multiple decentralized exchanges, ensuring the user gets the best possible rate for their on-chain swap.
+- **Decentralized Swap**: For users who prefer non-custodial trading, the platform integrates a decentralized exchange aggregator.
+The `/swap` page features a widget that connects directly to the user's MetaMask (or other Web3) wallet and uses the 1inch API to find the most efficient trading routes.

 ---